 Statement of personal experience with mental illness

 • I come from a dysfunctional family with mild to moderate levels of mental illness.
-The mental illness is exhibited as depression, anxiety, obsessive-compulsive(OCD), Posttraumatic Stress(PTSD) and attention deficit(ADHD).
-Two other illnesses in my family that can negatively affect mental health are Fibromyalgia and Chronic Fatigue Syndrome.
-Fibromyalgia and Chronic Fatigue syndrome are characterized by chronic widespread pain and fatigue for unknown reasons.
+The mental illness is exhibited as depression, anxiety, obsessive-compulsive(OCD) via unhealthy perfectionism and sometimes hoarding, posttraumatic stress(PTSD), personality disorders, and attention deficit(ADHD).
+Two other illnesses exist in my family that can negatively affect mental health are Fibromyalgia and Chronic Fatigue Syndrome.
+Fibromyalgia and Chronic Fatigue syndrome which is characterized by chronic widespread pain and fatigue for unknown reasons.

 • My mother, father, and siblings exhibit some of the symptoms of these illnesses.

 • My parents and siblings have not been able to maintain a positive relationship.
 This has lead to my parents and siblings not getting together for family celebrations such as birthdays, Thanksgiving, and Christmas since 1978.
+They all live in the Mayfield area so travel is not an issue.
 I have tried to make peace and maintain a relationship with all family members but it is very challenging.
+You likely have heard the phrase, "they had a personality conflict or a falling out."
+A "personality conflict" or a "falling out" can be the result of personality disorders.

 • Dysfunctional family patterns run in cycles and tend to repeat if not acknowledged and overcome in a healthy manner.

-• My personal experience with mental illness, living in a dysfunctional family, and the desire to help others are the primary reasons I entered the counseling profession.
+• My personal experience with mental illness, living in a dysfunctional family, and having a passion to help others are the primary reasons I entered the counseling profession.

-• In my own experience the following are some tasks that must be completed to stop the cycle of dysfunction.
+• In my own experience, the following are some tasks that must happen to stop the cycle of dysfunction.

-5. Stop attempting to control, in other words letting go & letting God,
+6. Stop attempting to control, in other words letting go & letting God.

-6. Forgive past dysfunction, but beware...trusting again may not be a safe option,
+7. Forgive past dysfunction, but beware...trusting again may not be a safe option.
+Healthy boundaries are critical.

-7. Don't engage with those who continue in the dysfunction, maintain boundaries,
+8. Do not participate with or enable those who continue in the dysfunction, maintain boundaries.

-9. Make permanent changes in my attitudes and how I relate in relationships.
+11. Make permanent changes in attitudes and work to relate with people in healthy ways.

 Sincerely,